aditya-130/WDPS-group11/README.md

 python -m nltk.downloader averaged_perceptron_tagger_eng
 ```

-Ensure adding input.txt to this folder before running this application.
-In case of a different file name, it can be renamed in main.py (line 13).
 To run this application, run main.py.
-Output will be generated in output.txt.
+Output will be generated in output.txt file.

 ```jsx
 python main.py
 ```
+Note: Ensure adding input.txt to this folder before mounting this application.
+In case of a different file name, it can be renamed in main.py (line 13).